Facebook ANS na Instagramie ANS na Spotify PWSZ na YouTube Helpdesk

 Student traineeship tutor for Physiotherapy PhD Justyna Adamczyk

-Practical education tutor for Nursing mgr Anna Wojciechowska-Urbanek
+Practical education tutor for Nursing MSc Anna Wojciechowska-Urbanek

 Fields of Study: